Why in the world was a practically unknown candy chosen for the movie E.T. instead of M&M’s? What were they thinking?

 E.T. was, in general, a marketing bonanza.
 General Mills also released an E.T Cereal.
 Yet, Mars wasn’t the only company to miss out on this golden opportunity.
 For example, the E.T. action figures, which said “Elliot,” “ouch,” and “phone home” in E.T.’s voice, were manufactured by LJN Toys, LTD, after two other toy companies turned down an offer to make the dolls.
 Poor saps.

 Of course, E.T. “golden touch” didn’t work for every product associated with the movie.
-The Atari E.T. video game, which also featured Reese’s pieces, which were scattered about and used to replenish E.T.’s energy, along with other purposes, is widely considered to be one of the worst video game ever produced, and even a big contributor to the video game crash of 1983.
+The Atari E.T. video game, which also featured Reese’s pieces, which were scattered about and used to replenish E.T.’s energy, along with other purposes, is widely considered to be one of the worst video games ever produced, and even a big contributor to the video game crash of 1983.